-- ensures that the Safeguarding Policy and related policies and procedures are implemented and followed by all staff - ensures that all staff understand their responsibility to report misconduct or raise any concerns in accordance with the Whistle-Blowing Policy - ensures that as part of the curriculum, children and learners are supported at an age-appropriate level, to understand what constitutes a healthy relationship both online and offline, and to recognise risk, for example risks associated with criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism, and are aware of the support available to them (Ofsted Inspecting safeguarding in early years, education and skills settings, September 2019)

-- will liaise with the local authority designated officer (LADO) within 24 hours, before taking any action, where an allegation is made against a member of staff or volunteer - ensures at least one member of every recruitment panel has completed safer recruitment training in the last five years - ensures safer recruitment practices are adhered to including appropriate DBS checks, reference checks and any additional checks relevant to the role undertaken
+- ensures that the Safeguarding Policy and related policies and procedures are implemented and followed by all staff - ensures that all staff understand their responsibility to report misconduct or raise any concerns in accordance with the Whistle-Blowing Policy - ensures that as part of the curriculum, children and learners are supported at an age-appropriate level, to understand what constitutes a healthy relationship both online and offline, and to recognise risk, for example risks associated with criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism, and are aware of the support available to them (Ofsted Inspecting safeguarding in early years, education and skills settings, September 2019) - will liaise with the local authority designated officer (LADO) within 24 hours, before taking any action, where an allegation is made against a member of staff or volunteer - ensures at least one member of every recruitment panel has completed safer recruitment training in the last five years - ensures safer recruitment practices are adhered to, including appropriate DBS checks, reference checks and any additional checks relevant to the role undertaken

-The Designated Safeguarding Lead (DSL):
+Acorns Designated Safeguarding Lead (DSL):

-- holds ultimate responsibility for safeguarding and child protection in BINS.
-This responsibility will not be delegated. - acts as a source of support and expertise for the whole school community in regards to our safeguarding duties. - undertakes Level 3 Safeguarding Training with updates every two years and Safer Recruitment training every 5 years - will contact SPA or MASH if there are any safeguarding concerns about a child. - will keep detailed records, of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all safeguarding records are kept confidential and stored securely, ensuring a link to the pupil file - will retain the file until such a time that the new school acknowledges receipt of the original file. - will liaise with the local authority and work with other agencies and professionals in line with WTSC. - will attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments and provide a report, where required. - notifies Children's Social Care if a child subject to a child protection plan is absent from school without explanation. - will ensure that all staff have read and agree to work within the school's Safeguarding Policy, Code of Conduct and Keeping Children Safe in Education 2019 Part 1 and Annex A. - will organise safeguarding induction for new staff and training annually for all staff. - will oversee an annual audit of the school's Safeguarding policies, procedures and practices and ensure that this is submitted to Kingston's and Richmond's LSCB. - will ensure that Early Help and intervention is put in place. - will ensure that the name of the designated safeguarding lead and deputies, are clearly advertised in the school and on the website. - will ensure the suitability of adults working with children on school sites for all lettings, ensuring safeguarding procedures are carried out and concerns are reported back to the Deputy Safeguarding Leads
+- holds ultimate responsibility for safeguarding and child protection in Acorns.
+This responsibility will not be delegated. - acts as a source of support and expertise for the whole club community in regards to our safeguarding duties. - undertakes Level 3 Safeguarding Training with updates every two years and Safer Recruitment training every 5 years

+- will contact SPA or MASH if there are any safeguarding concerns about a child. - will keep detailed records, of all concerns about a child even if there is no need to make an immediate referral. - will ensure that all safeguarding records are kept confidential and stored securely, ensuring a link to the pupil file - will retain the file until such a time that the new school acknowledges receipt of the original file - will liaise with the local authority and work with other agencies and professionals in line with WTSC - will attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments and provide a report, where required - notifies the school if a child subject to a child protection plan is absent from school without explanation - will ensure that all Acorns staff have read and agree to work within the school's Safeguarding Policy, Code of Conduct and Keeping Children Safe in Education 2019 Part 1 and Annex A - will organise, in conjunction with Infant DSL, safeguarding induction for new Acorns staff and training annually for all staff

-All staff, students and volunteers:
+All Acorns staff:

-- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action. - know how to respond to a pupil who discloses abuse. - will refer any safeguarding or child protection concerns to a designated safeguarding lead. - will provide a safe environment where children can learn. - ensure and follow risk assessments for off-site activities. - fully understand their responsibility to report misconduct in line with the Whistleblowing Policy - understand and adhere to the school's safeguarding arrangements, Staff Code of Conduct, Safeguarding Policy, Confidentiality Policy and Keeping Children Safe in Education part 1 and Annex A on induction

-- attend Level 2 Safeguarding training at induction which is updated annually.
-In addition, they complete Anti-Radicalisation training, eSafety training, Restraint training (as appropriate) and receive safeguarding and child protection updates - Supply staff agencies must provide a copy of their safeguarding policy statement, and details of the DBS clearance number for each supply staff.
-Agency staff read and sign the Safe Working Practice and Code for all Visitors and Volunteers document.
+- understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action. - know how to respond to a pupil who discloses abuse. - will refer any safeguarding or child protection concerns to the Acorns designated safeguarding lead. - will provide a safe environment where children can play and learn. - fully understand their responsibility to report misconduct in line with the Whistleblowing Policy - understand and adhere to the school's safeguarding arrangements, Staff Code of Conduct, Safeguarding Policy, Confidentiality Policy and Keeping Children Safe in Education part 1 and Annex A on induction - attend Level 2 Safeguarding training at induction which is updated annually.
+In addition, they complete Anti-Radicalisation training, eSafety training, Restraint training (as appropriate) and receive safeguarding and child protection updates